adriangeerre/Django/README.md

 ### Django FreeCodeCamp

-Repository for a Django project build with help from tutorils from Free Code Camp.
+Repository for a Django project build with help from tutorials from Free Code Camp.